mimisasouvanh/apidocs/beta/api/notes_post_notebooks.md

 ### Response
-If successful, this method returns `201 Created` response code and the new [notebook](../resources/notebook.md) object in the response body.
+If successful, this method returns a `201 Created` response code and the new [notebook](../resources/notebook.md) object in the response body.

 ### Example
 ##### Request